-- Room and board for a hospital stay that Medicare would pay for even if you weren't in a study. - An operation or other medical procedure if it is part of the research study. - Treatment of side effects and complications of the new care.
+- Room and board for a hospital stay that Medicare would pay for even if you weren't in a study - An operation or other medical procedure if it is part of the research study - Treatment of side effects and complications of the new care

 Original Medicare pays most of the cost of the covered services you receive as part of the study.
-After Medicare has paid its share of the cost for these services, our plan will also pay for part of the costs.
-We will pay the difference between the cost sharing in Original Medicare and your cost sharing as a member of our plan.
-This means you will pay the same amount for the services you receive as part of the study as you would if you received these services from our plan.
+After Medicare has paid its share of the cost for these services, our plan will pay the rest.
+Like for all covered services, you will pay nothing for the covered services you get in the clinical research study.